jdcbautista/garyCoffey.github.io/_posts/tutorials/2020-05-25-building-portfolio.md

 This site was built using Jekyll.

 ### Description

 In this tutorial, I will walk you through how to build a work portfolio website.
+With this site, you will be able to post all of your personal/group projects in an interesting format for prospective employers.

+### File Structure

+Once you are complete, you will have a file structure similar to the below.
+Feel free to customize it in a way that is right for you!

 ```tree
 .